 A. We take our products to a number of shows throughout the year to give you a chance to try new products as well as our favourites.
 See where we will be going this year…

 A. Yes – in November/December time we have an annual open day where we throw open our doors and invite you to come and see what we do.
 You can go on a tour of the factory as well as enjoying a glass of mulled wine and it’s a great opportunity to get your Christmas shopping started.
 Keep your eyes peeled in our news section for the date.

 Q. Can I buy products from your website and is there a minimum order?

 A. Yes – there is a£15 minimum order for products bought from our website.

 Q. How much is postage?

-A. Delivery within the United Kingdom, excluding the Highlands and Northern Ireland, is £4.95.
+A. Delivery within the United Kingdom, excluding the Highlands and Northern Ireland, is £3.50 for orders £34.99 and under.
+Delivery is free over £35.
 Please phone us on 01666 827 044 if you would like to find out a price for having an order delivered to the Highlands or Northern Ireland.

 Q. Do you deliver overseas?

 A. We can deliver overseas, however, please be advised that the delivery charge will be more than the £3.50 stated for UK delivery.
 Please phone us on 01666 827 044 if you would like to find out a price for having an order delivered outside the United Kingdom.
 Alternatively, we are available through wholesalers in some countries – have a look at our Worldwide Stockist page to see if we are available near you.